gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - In **digital forensics**, the *acquisition process* refers to the methodical steps taken to collect digital evidence from a device or system in a way that ensures its integrity and usability in an investigation.
 This involves creating a bit-by-bit copy (or forensic image) of the original data to preserve its content while preventing any alterations during analysis.
 - **Risk register** is a comprehensive record that lists all identified risks, their potential impacts, assigned risk owners, and current risk status.
 It serves as a central repository for tracking and monitoring risks over time.
 - **Exposure factor** (EF) is the fraction of the asset value that is at risk in the event of a security incident.
 Asset impact can refer to the general effect on an asset but doesn't provide a quantifiable percentage like the exposure factor does.
+- **Real-Time Operating System** (RTOS) prioritize performance, sometimes at the expense of security features like buffer overflow protections, potentially leaving the system susceptible to certain attacks.
+While cloud access can pose risks, it's not an inherent security implication of using an RTOS.
+RTOSs are designed for efficiency and generally don't involve the overheads from virtualization layers.

 So much is there, the thing is its not tough just that so much information ...
 I do love this subject and all the information ...
 But since I am changing my career at so late age, i believe that getting this cert might confirm my entry into cyber security field.
 Maybe its just a false hope, maybe it's the right step ...
 Time will answer the questions  !!!